compstorylab/sirius/README.md

 2. You should see a network graph with which to explore feature pairs with high mutual information.

-<b>Note<b>: Please use "_" as delimiters between features/variables name, for example, "feature1_feature2"
+<b>Note</b>: Please use "_" as delimiters between features/variables name, for example, "feature1_feature2"

 ## Data Processing